andersonlribeiro/challenge/README.md

 * "Cyclomatic" complexity
 * Usage of global state

-Guideline | fulfilment criteria | points
+Topic | fulfilment criteria | points
 --- | --- | ---
 Works | is possible to execute and delivers described functionality | 20 Tests | tests exist, they pass, cover the public interface | 15